This research programme prepares students for a research career.

 Special consideration will be given to applicants’ scholarly achievement and professional experience in related fields.

-In addition to the University regulations, students in the M.Phil.
-Programme of the Communication Division, after completing a minimum of 18 units of coursework with a GPA of at least 3.7, may apply for transferal into the Ph.D.
-Programme subject to approval of the Division Head, the Board of School of Journalism and Communication, and the Graduate School.
+In addition to the University regulations, students in the M.Phil. in Communication Programme, after completing a minimum of 18 units of coursework with a GPA of at least 3.7, may apply for transferal into the Ph.D. in Communication Programme subject to approval of the Division Head, the Board of School of Journalism and Communication, and the Graduate School.

 If applicants apply for more than one programme in the School, please list the programmes in a priority order of their study interest clearly.
 Each applicant will be given only ONE admission offer from the School if he/she is eligible.